AndreasFaust/react-raster/README.md

 ## Usage

-React Raster has only two components: Grid and Box.
+react-raster has only two components: Grid and Box.
 You can freely nest them inside each other.

 ```jsx